BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/additive-synthesis/3-inharmonics.md

 ```

 If you're creating experimental or atonal music, inharmonics could be used to create novel, unusual, or dissonant sounds.
-Finally if we are creating experimental or *atonal* music, inharmonics could be used to create novel, unusual, or dissonant sounds.
+Finally, if we are creating experimental or *atonal* music, inharmonics could be used to create novel, unusual, or dissonant sounds.

-Let us now synthesize a sound consistent of many inharmonics.
+Let us now synthesize a sound consisting of many inharmonics.

 ```isc
 (